koculu/ZoneTree/src/ZoneTree/docs/ZoneTree/guide/quick-start.md

    bool IsDeleted;
 }
 ```

-You can micro-manage the tree size with ZoneTree.
-The following sample shows how to configure the deletion markers for your database.
+This struct allows you to include a boolean flag indicating whether a value is deleted.
+You can then use this custom type as the value type in your ZoneTree.

+### Configuring Deletion Markers
+ZoneTree provides flexibility in managing the tree size by allowing you to configure how deletion markers are set and identified.
+Below are examples of how you can configure these markers for your database:

+#### Example 1: Using an Integer Deletion Flag
+In this example, -1 is used as the deletion marker for integer values:

 ```c#
 using var zoneTree = new ZoneTreeFactory<int, int>()
   // Additional stuff goes here